pbrucla/linux-scavenger-hunt/.clue-templates/clue10.md

     grep ^sand /usr/share/dict/words | wc -l

 will print the number of words that start with "sand".
 The carat `^` symbol is a regular expression that means "starts with".
-You can also use `$` for "ends with".

 #### Sort ####